TDA-Jyamiti/fzz/README.md

 ```python
 fzz = pyfzz()
 ```
-Now you can use the instance to compute barcodes by invoking `fzz.compute_zigzag(data)`. `data` should be a list of tuples where each tuple consists of an insertion (`i`) or deletion (`d`) and the simplex being inserted or deleted; the simplex is denoted as a set of vertices, increasingly ordered.
+Now you can use the instance to compute barcodes by invoking `fzz.compute_zigzag(data)`. `data` should be a list of tuples where each tuple consists of an insertion (`i`) or deletion (`d`) and the simplex being inserted or deleted; the simplex is denoted as a list of vertices, increasingly ordered.
 For example a small code snippet should look like this:

 ```python
 fzz = pyfzz()